 Special recommendation: We encourage students to live with Americans in the homestay program.
 This option provides students with the opportunity to learn more about American culture and to practice their English in their home environment. | Learn more about homestay

 Short-term Programs (4 weeks or less)

-Students in special ELI groups, including Language Adventure USA, American Law & Legal English Institutes (ALLEI), and the Delaware EFL Teacher Training program (DEFT) will have housing coordinated by our Assistant Director of International Program, Baerbel Schumacher (email@example.com)
+Students in special ELI groups, including Language Adventure USA and the Delaware EFL Teacher Training program (DEFT) will have housing coordinated by our Assistant Director of International Programs, Baerbel Schumacher (email@example.com)

 Students who will attend the ELI individually can contact firstname.lastname@example.org for more information about the options that are available to you.